-Possibly.
-About 80% of all publically donated cord blood samples are not stored for future transplantation1, so the odds of finding an unrelated HLA match from a public bank are very small.
+Possibly, but 80% of all publicly donated cord blood samples are not stored for future transplantation1 so the odds of finding an unrelated HLA match from a public bank are very small.

-Privately banking your baby's cord blood and cord tissue with MiracleCord ensures that your family will have this valuable resource available for transplant in a matter of days, without the costly, time-consuming and potentially unsuccessful search that is necessary when looking to a public bank.
+Privately banking your baby's cord blood and cord tissue with MiracleCord ensures that your family will have this valuable resource available for transplant very quickly, without the costly, time-consuming and potentially unsuccessful search that is necessary when looking to a public bank.

 1 Parent's Guide to Cord Blood Foundation. (n.d.).
 Retrieved 2016-31-May from PGCB: Cord Blood Introduction: Cord Blood Infographic: http://parentsguidecordblood.org/en/cord-blood-infographic